jpoehls/zduck.com/_posts/2012/2012-06-10-syntax-highlighting-for-nginx-in-vim.md

 title: Syntax highlighting for Nginx in VIM
 layout: post
 categories: vim nginx
+description: "Adding syntax highlighting of Nginx config files to VIM is a breeze.
+Here's how you do it."
 ---

 Thanks to [Evan Miller](http://www.vim.org/scripts/script.php?script_id=1886), adding VIM syntax highlighting for Nginx config files is a breeze.